mariellefoster/plots_and_projects/README.md

 - can tell when you've dissociated and a little alarm goes off

 ## Ex Kaffee Machina
-- an unexpected arrival of coffee saving an otherwise dour situation
+- an unexpected arrival of coffee saving an otherwise dire situation